Primordial time sets the rate of expansion of the universe.

 One primordial sphere per primordial unit of time

 The concept of one infinitesimal sphere per infinitesimal unit of time has a simple logic.
-The result of such logic is this rather explosive rate of generating spheres per second.
-Within this construction, of course, is a unit of charge, and the thrust of any and all other dimensionless constants.
-Of course, the speed of light is part of the equation.
-There appears to be enough thrust to carry on.
-When we were learning about natural inflation, the entire topic of thrust was also engaged.
+The result of such logic results in this rather explosive rate of generating spheres per second.
+Within this construction, of course, is a unit of charge, the thrust of any and all other dimensionless constants, and, of course, the speed of light.
+Some combination equals a sustainable thrust.
+When we were first learning about natural inflation, the entire topic of thrust was being engaged.
 That document — https://81018.com/thrust/ — was written in 2017 and certainly stands to be reviewed and updated.

 This document is starts-7.